jaswged/Healz_gba_jam/README.md

 # Healz

-Quest through a dungeon playing as the healer in a party of 4 in this Gameboy Advance game.
+Quest through a dungeon playing as the healer in a party of 4 in this Gameboy Advance game made for the [GBA Jam 2024](https://itch.io/jam/gbajam24).

 Your party consists of a sword and board tank, lightning wizard, barbarian and you!
 Keep them alive by using your healing spells.
 Don't forget to meditate if your mana is getting low!